How to get more financial aid for college

 Reducing income during the base year can increase financial aid eligibility.
 Every $10,000 decrease in parent total income increases eligibility for need-based financial aid by about $3,000.
 Every $10,000 decrease in student total income increases eligibility for need-based financial aid by about $3,750.

 Families should avoid realizing capital gains during the base year, or offset them with capital losses.
 Likewise, they should avoid exercising stock options and taking retirement plan distributions during the base year.
-Bonuses should be deferred until they no longer affect the expected family contribution (EFC).
+Bonuses should be deferred until they no longer affect the Student Aid Index (SAI).
 Otherwise, the higher income will yield less need-based financial aid.

 Strategies based on assets

 Some strategies can shelter assets from the need analysis formulas.
-Other strategies shift assets from the student’s name to the parent’s name to reduce the impact of assets on the EFC.
+Other strategies shift assets from the student’s name to the parent’s name to reduce the impact of assets on the SAI.

 Assets can be sheltered on the FAFSA by paying down debt.
-Money in a bank account counts against the EFC on the FAFSA, while many forms of consumer of consumer debt are ignored.
-So, paying down credit cards and auto loans reduces reportable assets on the FAFSA.
+Money in a bank account increases the SAI on the FAFSA, while many forms of consumer debt are ignored.
+So, taking money out of savings to pay down credit cards and auto loans reduces reportable assets on the FAFSA.
 It can also save money, if the interest rate paid on the debt is higher than the interest rate earned on savings.

 Assets can also be sheltered by accelerating necessary expenses.
 If you were going to install a new roof on your home or replace the furnace, you might as well do it before you file the FAFSA instead of afterward.
 Like paying down debt, this reduces reportable assets on the FAFSA.